heygrady/react-redux-notes/redux-wordpress.md

 })
 ```

+### Add Posts route to index
 We need to add our new Posts route to the index route.
+For this tutorial We're starting with the index route that ships with react-redux-starter-kit.
+We need to import our new Posts route and add it to the [`childRoutes`](https://github.com/reactjs/react-router/blob/master/docs/API.md#childroutes) array.

+*Note:* By default react-redux-starter-kit uses the [PlainRoute](https://github.com/reactjs/react-router/blob/master/docs/API.md#plainroute) style.
+This is highly recommneded because it gives you greater control over [things like code-splitting](https://github.com/davezuko/react-redux-starter-kit/wiki/Fractal-Project-Structure#code-splitting-anatomy).
+Most react-router examples use the JSX interface so you will have to translate some of that to this different style.
+In practice it's not that hard but it's frustrating because the PlainRoute interface is sparsely documented.
+You can [use `createRoute()` to import JSX routes](https://github.com/reactjs/react-router/blob/master/docs/API.md#createroutesroutes) if you need ([read "Usage with JSX" here](https://github.com/davezuko/react-redux-starter-kit/wiki/Fractal-Project-Structure#code-splitting-anatomy)).

 ##### `src/routes/index.js`
 ```js